OliverButlerSU/SpaceCowboy/src/SpaceCowboy/SotonUni/Challenge3/README.txt

     - "func" : Declares a function between the function initialise line and "endFunc"
     - "endFunc" : Stops the function and goes back to original line
     - "goto" : Goes to function
+    - "calculate" : Calculates an operation consisting of +, -, *, / and ^

 Formatting with examples
     - "clear X" : Creates a variable named X, anything past X will not be read